Kuiper Ranger: a familiar game and an AI experiment

 While I was at Carnegie Mellon in 1988, two friends and I collaborated on writing an AsteroŃ–ds arcade game knock-off.
 The game, called aster, was written in C and tried to adhere to strict object-oriented rules where every object, even simple ones such as 2D points, had to be accessed exclusively through accessor functions and macros.
 Back then, math was slow and floating point was unthinkable.
 It used exclusively fixed-point integer math (16.16), including trig that was implemented using the CORDIC algorithm.

 Next it was ported to the DECstation 3100 with bytemap.
 Its MIPS CPU was really fast and the game played very smoothly in real time.
-If I remember correctly, Zalman Stern did that.
+It was like night and day.
+If I recall correctly, Zalman Stern did that.

 By 1993 it had been ported to the X Window system.
 At that point, all the other raw display implementations were dropped, along with sound support.
 The X11 support allowed it to run on virtually every relevant Unix-based platform at the time.
 It was renamed to xaster.
 Various work continued at random intervals through 1999 when version xaster-1.17 was done.
 After that, it sat untouched for a quarter century.